dogweather/forkful/content/en/java/files-and-io/reading-command-line-arguments.md

 ---
 date: 2024-01-20 17:55:59.874250-07:00
-description: "Reading command line arguments in Java is snagging input provided by\
-  \ users when they launch your program from a console.
-Programmers do it to make\
-  \ their\u2026"
+description: 'How to: Java scoops up command line arguments you dish out with the `main` method.
+Look at this bite-sized sample.'
 lastmod: '2024-03-13T22:44:59.985827-06:00'
 model: gpt-4-1106-preview
-summary: Reading command line arguments in Java is snagging input provided by users when they launch your program from a console.
+summary: Java scoops up command line arguments you dish out with the `main` method.
 title: Reading command line arguments
 weight: 23
 ---